bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 Next, we will discuss various retrieval strategies available, covering their advantages and disadvantages.
 It's worth noting that regardless of the chosen retrieval strategy, it's crucial to consider how many of the retrieved documents will be utilized.
 This can be achieved by selecting the top-k closest chunks or by establishing a similarity cutoff.

 ### 3.1.
-Retrieval Strategy
+Search

 #### 3.1.1.
 Keyword Search
 Keyword-based retrieval operates by matching precise words or phrases from a query with those found in documents.
 This method employs sparse embeddings, also referred to as sparse vector search, where vectors are primarily composed of zero values with only a handful of non-zero values.

 Sparse vectors excel in domains and scenarios abundant with rare keywords or specialized terms.
-This is because they represent each dimension as a word or subword, simplifying the interpretation of document rankings.
+This is because they represent each dimension as a word, simplifying the interpretation of document rankings.

 While this method is straightforward and fast, it has its limitations.
 It can frequently yield low-quality, irrelevant results as it struggles to handle semantic similarity, which can pose challenges with misspellings, synonyms, or polysemy.
 Additionally, it disregards the context or meaning of words, potentially leading to irrelevant outcomes.